 RESTORING A LIVING LANDSCAPE – NATURE AT ALLADALE

 Alladale Wilderness Reserve provides 23,000 acres of sheer, rugged beauty, where the balance of nature is returning.
-It is your true escape: Witness the panoramic views; explore the reforested Highland glens; breathe, and experience a wild landscape in recovery.
+It is your true escape: witness the panoramic views; explore the reforested Highland glens; breathe, and experience a wild landscape in recovery.
 For when we return to nature, we return to ourselves.

 “When one tugs at a single thing in nature, he finds it attached to the rest of the world.”